What is Graduate Entry Medicine

 Types of places

-Commonwealth Supported Places are available; as are Bonded Medical Places (BMP), Medical Rural Bonded Scholarship Places (MRBS) and many local sub-quotas for rural or community-based places.
+Commonwealth Supported Places are available; as are Bonded Medical Places (BMP), Medical Rural Bonded Scholarship Places (MRBS), domestic full-fee places (Melbourne and Notre Dame only) and many local sub-quotas for rural or community-based places.

-International fee places are offered at most graduate entry medical schools and domestic fee places are offered at a few schools.
+International fee places are offered at most graduate entry medical schools.

 Eligibility to apply for a place at a graduate entry medical school